MicrosoftDocs/VBA-Docs/api/Word.Selection.md

  Selection.Font.Name = "Tahoma"
 ```

 Use properties like **Flags**, **Information**, and **Type** to return information about the current selection.
-You can use the following example in a procedure to determine whether there is anything selected in the active document; if there is not, the rest of the procedure is skipped.
+Use the following example in a procedure to determine whether there is anything selected in the active document; if there is not, the rest of the procedure is skipped.

 ```vb
 If Selection.Type = wdSelectionIP Then